ICH88/PebbleTrail/README.md

 This project was developed with use of AI assistance, which helped in code generation and debugging.
 The AI was used to enhance the development process and improve code quality.

 ## Known limitations
-- The app relies on the Canvas API for rendering maps, which may not be supported in all environments.
-If canvas support is unavailable, the app will display an error message on the watch.
-- The app does not currently support offline map caching, so an active internet connection is required to load maps and GPX tracks.
-- I only tried the app on a Pebble Time, so there may be compatibility issues with other Pebble models or firmware versions.
+- I only tried the app on a Pebble Steel, so there may be compatibility issues with other Pebble models or firmware versions.